ovh/docs/pages/platform/databases/redis_06_connect_redisinsight/guide.en-ie.md

 #### Configuration

-Once connected to the RedisInsight interface, click on the `I already have a database` link:
+Once connected to the RedisInsight interface, click on the `I already have a database`{.action} link:

 ![Redis first screen](images/redis_06_connect_redisinsight-20220207114821477.png)

-Then on `Connect to a Redis database`:
+Then on `Connect to a Redis database`{.action}:

 ![Configure your Redis database](images/redis_06_connect_redisinsight-2022020711515517.png)

 Fill in the form with the previously collected credentials.
 Check the `Use TLS` check box and uncheck the `Verify TLS Certificate` check box.
-Then click on `ADD REDIS DATABASE`:
+Then click on `ADD REDIS DATABASE`{.action}:

 ![Add Redis database](images/redis_06_connect_redisinsight-20220207120005204.png)